My Approach to Helping

 What I Love about Being a Psychotherapist

 I love inspiring hope and a sense of purpose in others.
 It is so enjoyable to see people grasp a more positive view of themselves.
-I also love working with couples through difficult issues in their relationships to help them rebuild trust, love, and affection.
+I also enjoy working with couples through difficult issues in their relationships to help them rebuild trust, love, and affection.

 My Role as a Therapist